 In April 2017, the EU adopted new regulations for medical devices, the MDR, which replace the MDD and which took effect as of May 26, 2021.
 Our products will eventually be fully subject to the MDR, which requires all of our products, regardless of classification, to obtain a new CE mark in accordance with the new, more stringent standards under the MDR.
 As a condition to CE mark approval, clinical evidence will be required for Class III and implantable devices.
 As our Notified Bodies transition from MDD to MDR, they have begun to impose more rigorous requirements on us.
 Until recently, our preparation of filings under the MDR had been delayed due to our work on the MDD CE mark reinstatement referred to above.
+As a result, we may not receive CE marks under MDR on a timely basis, which could lead to backorders if we have not placed sufficient inventory on the EU market before our CE mark under MDD expires in order to bridge any gap between such CE mark and a new CE mark under MDR.
+For example, the arrangement under which Admedus agreed to manufacture and supply us with CardioCel and VascuCel inventory expires on July 11, 2023.and we may not receive a CE mark under MDR for such products until Q2 2024.
+If we are unable to procure sufficient inventory to cover such gap period, then we could encounter backorders in CardioCel and VascuCel until receipt of CE marks under MDR for such products in 2024.
 If we fail to obtain new CE marks under the MDR in a timely manner, or at all, future sales of our products in the EU could be adversely impacted.

 There can be no assurance that we will be able to obtain or maintain MDR CE marks for our existing products, and obtaining CE marks may involve a significant amount of time and expense, stringent clinical and preclinical testing, or modification of our products and could result in limitations being placed on the use of our products in order to obtain approval.
 These types of more stringent restrictions on our products as they transition to MDR could impact sales of our products and/or their gross margins could be adversely impacted.
 For example, under the MDD CE mark issued for XenoSure in 2021, the indications for its use no longer include neuro or cardiac applications, indications for which the product was previously approved.
-Removal of these indications may cause a loss of roughly \$1.0 million of annual sales.
 Additionally, only XenoSure made from bovine pericardium sourced from certain of our suppliers is permitted to be sold under the new CE mark.
 While our existing suppliers are meeting our demand for tissue supply, there can be no assurance that they will meet or sustain higher levels of demand in the future.
 If they cannot meet our demand for tissue supply, our ability to supply conforming XenoSure devices to our EMEA customers may be impacted and our sales may suffer.
 Additionally, the tissue from the two approved tissue suppliers is significantly more expensive than that sourced from the third supplier.
 As a result, our EMEA gross margin for XenoSure has been negatively impacted.
 The Company is pursuing a path to reinstate the third supplier, although no assurances can be given.